Science Program & Faculty

 This science course offers students a basic introduction to the study of matter.
 Major topics covered include the classification of matter, atomic structure, bonding, and chemical reactions.
 Chemistry students will perform approximately 30 laboratory experiments during the semester.
 They will also have the opportunity to collect and analyze the data for at least one experiment they design and implement.

-Prerequisite: Completion of or concurrent enrollment in Introduction to Algebra 2
+Recommendation: Completion or concurrent enrollment in Introductory Algebra 2

 Accelerated Chemistry moves at a faster pace and uses a more mathematical approach than the traditional Chemistry course offered at Walnut Hill.
 Topics studied include matter and energy, atomic structure, bonding, chemical reactions, stoichiometry, and solutions.
 Students in this course will complete over 30 laboratory experiments.
 They will also have the opportunity to design, run, and collect and analyze the data for at least two open-ended experiments.